everx-labs/sdk-samples/demo/exchange/README.md

-# Integrates Free TON into exchange backend
+# Integrate Free TON into exchange backend

 In this example we demonstrate how to integrate Free TON into an exchange backend.